josephinfante/clean-arch-template/README.md

 # Clean architecture template

-This is a template for a clean architecture project in JavaScript.
+This is a template for a clean architecture project in NodeJS.

 ### Template structure